 Now that you have a master meal list, it’s time to put that list to use to quickly create meal plans you love and want to reuse.
 Just a few weekly plans can get you through an entire month, season, or more without having to meal plan every week!

-To get your own free master meal list printable and my 5-step meal planning process, sign up below and I’ll send you my free guide, Meal Plan Like a Minimalist.
+To get your own master meal list printable and my 5-step meal planning process, sign up below for my FREE minimalist meal planning guide.

-Start filling out your Favorite Meals list and grab your favorite minimalist meal planner printable from my Etsy shop!
+You can grab your favorite minimalist meal planner printable from my Etsy shop!
 When you’re ready for new recipe inspiration, check out some of our favorite minimalist meals on the blog.
-And don’t forget to come hang out with me on Pinterest and Instagram!